PROTECTION OF YOUR PERSONAL DATA

-Processing operation: Treatment of Requests for Removal of personal data from the Publications Office’s websites and publications
+Processing operation: Treatment of data subjects' requests concerning the Publications Office’s websites and publications

 Data Controller: Publications Office unit 01, "Strategy, governance and internal control"